 5. Get to the point.

 If your daughter shares details about her day-to-day life with you, consider yourself lucky.
-"Resilience researchers study kids that thrive despite difficult circumstances.
-These kids have one thing in common–a trusted adult that they believe loves them unconditionally," says Dr. Angela Low, Researcher at Child Health BC, part of the Provincial Health Services Authority of British Columbia.
+“Resilience researchers study kids that thrive despite difficult circumstances.
+These kids have one thing in common–a trusted adult who they believe loves them unconditionally,” Dr. Low says.

 “Knowing that an adult has their back no matter what means that they have somewhere to go to seek advice and counsel, when life gets a little overwhelming, or when they make mistakes (as we all do).”
 Show you’re there for her, even if you’ve heard enough about YouTube and TikTok to last a lifetime.
 Listen to her now so she will open up to you when it’s crucial, later.
 If you absolutely can’t listen right away, try saying this: “You’re important to me, and I want to focus on what you have to say.
 Can you wait for me to finish this task so I can listen to you?”